- Sizing Lateral Lines Overview

 2. Maximum Velocity: Use this slide to change the speed of the water through the lateral pipes connected to the selected valve.
 Note that the Friction Loss will change as a result.

 3. Actual Velocity: This figure will show the rate that the system will need to size to in order to avoid exceeding the current Pressure Variation.
+Note: The Actual Velocity heading and the velocity text will turn red if the pressure variation causes a reduction in the velocity.

 4. Pressure Variation: Use this slide to determine how much pressure you will allow this system to lose.
 More info >